History of the Soviet Union (1927–1953): Propaganda

 Most of the top communist leaders in the 1920s and 1930s had been propagandists or editors before 1917, and were keenly aware of the importance of propaganda.
 As soon as they gained power in 1917 they seized the monopoly of all communication media, and greatly expanded their propaganda apparatus in terms of newspapers, magazines and pamphlets.
 Radio became a powerful tool in the 1930s.
 Stalin, for example, has been an editor of Pravda.
 Besides the national newspapers Pravda and Izvestia, there were numerous regional publications as well as newspapers and magazines and all the important languages.
 Ironclad uniformity of opinion was the norm during the Soviet era.
-Typewriters and printing presses were closely controlled into the 1980s to prevent unauthorized publications.
+Typewriters and printing presses were closely controlled until the late 1980s to prevent unauthorized publications.
 Samizdat illegal circulation of subversive fiction and nonfiction was brutally suppressed.
 The rare exceptions to 100% uniformity in the official media were indicators of high-level battles.
 The Soviet draft constitution of 1936 was an instance.
 Pravda and Trud (the paper for manual workers) praised the draft constitution.
 However Izvestiia was controlled by Nikolai Bukharin and it published negative letters and reports.
 Bukharin won out and the party line changed and started to attack "Trotskyite" oppositionists and traitors.
 Bukharin's success was short-lived; he was arrested in 1937, given a show trial and executed.